Curriculum NLP Practitioner IANLP

-The written testing is to be designed by the fellow member trainer and is expected to match his/her training emphasis.
+The written testing is to be designed by the Fellow Member Trainer and is expected to match his/her training emphasis.
 Written tests are to be stored for at least three years following testing.
-For reasons of quality ensurance IANLP (or personel entrusted by IANLP) has the right to request submission of whole or parts of this documentation.
+For reasons of quality assurance the IANLP or individuals appointed by the IANLP have the right to request submission of this documentation.

 Practical testing for NLP Practitioner

 Layout: There must be a practical evaluation and assessment period at the end of the training.
 Fellow Member Trainers are free to design their own evaluation and assessment layout.
-The practical assessment shall enable participants to demonstrate their personal integration of the presuppositons of NLP and selected techniques of NLP, namely: well-formed outcome and problem-elicitation; rapport, sensory awareness, flexibility and sensory specific feedback.
+The practical assessment shall enable participants to demonstrate their personal integration of NLP-presuppositons and chosen NLP-techniques, namely: well-formed outcome and problem-elicitation; rapport, sensory awareness, flexibility and sensory specific feedback.
 At least 50% of the required competencies must be assessed in a synchronous setting.

 Contents of NLP Practitioner Certificate

-NLP Practitioner IANLP certificates have to include the following:
+NLP Practitioner certificates must include the following 8 items: